dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

     - Highlight differences that are ≥ 10%
 5. Compare national targets (ex. births) with the sum of subnational targets
     - Highlight when national births ≠ the sum of subnational births
+6. Review the trends of your data over time
+    - Plot your numerator and denominator data together and look for inconsistencies in reporting

 ### Sources of data for comparison